basic-web-components/basic-web-components/packages/basic-modes/README.md

 <a name="Modes"></a>
 ## Modes
-Shows exactly one child element at a time
+Shows exactly one child element at a time.

 This can be useful, for example, if a given UI element has multiple modes that present substantially different elements.